-Through June 30, 2015, approximately \$3.2 million of the net proceeds has been used to make principal and interest payments on our prior loan with SVB, \$105,000 for interest payments on our current loan with Square 1, and \$11.9 million for working capital.
-Pending use of the net proceeds, we intend to invest the net proceeds in short-term, interest-bearing, investment-grade securities.
-There has been no material change in the planned use of proceeds from our IPO from that described in the final prospectus filed with the SEC pursuant to Rule 424(b) on September 25, 2013.
+Through March 31, 2016, approximately \$3.2 million of the net proceeds has been used to make principal and interest payments on our prior loan with SVB, \$293,000 for interest payments on our current loan with Square 1, and the remaining proceeds of \$21.6 million were used for working capital.
+There were no material changes in the planned use of proceeds from our IPO from that described in the final prospectus filed with the SEC pursuant to Rule 424(b) on September 25, 2013.